 - 2.1 The Eastfields Estate covers a total area of approximately 6.87 hectares and is located in the Figges Marsh ward.
-The perimeter of the Eastfields Estate is bound by Acacia Road to the north, Long Bolstead Recreation Ground to the east, Streatham Park Cemetery to the south and by residential dwellings fronting onto the adjacent Hammond Avenue to the west.
-Further north is St Mark's Church of England Academy, along with a purpose-built BMX track.
-The nearest town centre to the Estate is Mitcham district centre located approximately 800m west of the site.
-No part of the Eastfields Estate comprises a Conservation Area although a small proportion of the site along the southern and eastern boundaries is designated as open space.
-There are no statutory or locally listed buildings falling within the Eastfields Estate, although the locally listed heritage assets are within the vicinity of the Estate. - 2.2 The Eastfields Estate is self-contained and comprises identical 3 storey buildings containing flats and houses (with integral garages) with flat roofs located around the perimeter of the Estate which surround a central open space and consists of 466 existing residential units with an inward layout.
-Several of the blocks have fenced private gardens.
-The central open space is primarily amenity grassland with scattered mature trees.
-There is also an existing ball court within the Estate measuring approximately 550 sqm adjacent to the south eastern boundary.
-Approximately 53% (245 of the 466 existing dwellings) of the properties within the area of the Eastfields Estate that is being redeveloped are tenanted and the rest privately owned. - 2.3 The Eastfields Estate was historically located in semi-rural land and was not developed until the 1870s when a fireworks factory occupied most of the site.
-The Estate was re-developed in the mid-1970s and has remained largely unchanged.
-The Developer has advised that all 466 existing dwellings on the Eastfields Estate have UPVC windows.
-Works to replace the old communal heating system with individual boilers for each unit was completed in 2010.
-No other major works have been carried out.

-- 2.4 The Estate is in the Mitcham Eastfields area of the Borough and is approximately 300m from the relatively new Mitcham Eastfields Railway Station, located on the Thameslink Sutton branch line.
+The perimeter of the Eastfields Estate is bound by Acacia Road to the north, Long Bolstead Recreation Ground to the east, Streatham Park Cemetery to the south and by residential dwellings fronting onto the adjacent Hammond Avenue to the west. - 2.2 Further north of the Eastfields Estate is St Mark's Church of England Academy, along with a purpose built BMX track.
+The nearest town centre to the Estate is Mitcham district centre located approximately 800m west of the site. - 2.3 No part of the Eastfields Estate comprises a Conservation Area although a small proportion of the site along the southern and eastern boundaries is designated as open space.
+There are no statutory or locally listed buildings falling within the Eastfields Estate, although the locally listed crematorium is within proximity of the Eastfields Estate.
+No other designated heritage assets are within the vicinity of the Eastfields Estate. - 2.4 The Eastfields Estate is in the Mitcham Eastfields area of the Borough and is approximately 300m from the relatively new Mitcham Eastfields Railway Station, located on the Thameslink Sutton branch line.
 Local bus services 152 and 463 run from Tamworth Lane and Grove Road to Coulsdon, Mitcham and New Malden.
-The Eastfields Estate has a Public Transport Accessibility Level rating 3 which is expected to improve as a result of the Scheme which would improve the frequency and capacity of the Thameslink service operating from Mitcham Eastfields. - 2.5 The Eastfields Estate is accessed via Acacia Road to the northwest and Woodstock Way, via Clay Avenue to the northeast of the Estate.
-Clay Avenue also forms a vehicular route around the internal perimeter of the Estate.
-Access for vehicles around the internal perimeter of the Estate is broken along both the northern and southern sides of the site: on the southern part of the site by a gate for emergency vehicles which is sometimes open for through traffic.
+The Eastfields Estate has a Public Transport Accessibility Level rating of up to 3. - 2.5 The Eastfields Estate is accessed via Acacia Road to the northwest and Woodstock Way, via Clay Avenue to the northeast.
+Clay Avenue also forms a vehicular route around the internal perimeter of the Eastfields Estate.
+Access for vehicles around the internal perimeter of the Estate is broken along both the northern and southern sides of the site: on the southern part of the site by a gate for emergency vehicles which is sometimes open for through traffic. - 2.6 The Eastfields Estate is self-contained and comprises identical 3 storey buildings containing flats and houses (with integral garages) with flat roofs located around the perimeter of the